An $O(n^3)$ time algorithm for the maximum-weight limited-capacity many-to-many matching: Introduction

 \section{Introduction}

-Given two sets of objects $A$ and $B$, \textit{matching} measures the similarity between $A$ and $B$.
-The matching has many uses including computational biology and pattern recognition \cite{11,12,13}.
-We represent the sets and their relations using a bipartite graph.
-For example, we can represent genes and conditions with vertices and co-expression levels with edge weights \cite{14}.
-Given a weighted bipartite graph $G=(A \cup B,E)$, a \textit {matching} in $G$ is the set of the vertex disjoint edges $M \subseteq E$.
-The weight of the matching $M$ is the sum of the weights of all edges in $M$, hence where W(e) denotes the weight of the edge $e$.
-A \textit {maximum weight matching} $MWM$ is a matching that for any other matching $M'$, we have $W(M') \le W(MWM)$. \textit{The perfect matching} is a subset of edges $PM \subseteq E$ such that every vertex of $G$ is adjacent to exactly one edge of $PM$.
-The first polynomial time algorithm for computing the maximum weight perfect bipartite matching (MWPBM) is the classic Hungarian algorithm \cite{1,2}.
-Then, \cite{3} solved it in $mn + n^2 \log n$ time by implementing the Hungarian algorithm using fibonacci heaps.
-Later, other algorithms were developed for bipartite graphs with integer weights \cite {3,4,5,6,7,8}.
+Given two sets of objects $A$ and $B$, a \textit{many-to-many matching} (MM) matches each object of $A$ (respectively $B$) to at least one object of $B$ (respectively $A$).
+The MM has many uses, including computational biology, pattern recognition, and wireless networks \cite{LoC,Song,Rubert,Zhang}.
+We can represent the sets and their relations using a bipartite graph; for example, one part can represent mutated genes and the other part outlying genes \cite{Song}.
+Given an undirected bipartite graph $G=(A \cup B,E)$, a \textit{matching} in $G$ is a set of vertex disjoint edges $M \subseteq E$.
+Denote by $W(e)$ the weight of the edge $e\in E$.
+The weight of $M$ which is denoted by $W(M)$ is the sum of the weights of all the edges in $M$, hence A \textit {maximum weight matching} (MWM) denoted by $M'$ is a matching that for any other matching $M''$ we have $W(M'') \le W(M')$.
+A \textit{perfect matching} is a subset of edges $PM \subseteq E$ such that every vertex of $G$ is adjacent to exactly one edge of $PM$.
+Assume that $\lvert A \rvert=\lvert B \rvert=n$ and $\lvert E\rvert=m$.
+The first polynomial-time algorithm for computing a \textit{maximum weight perfect bipartite matching} (MWPBM), a maximum weight perfect matching in the bipartite graph $G$, is the basic Hungarian algorithm \cite{Kuhn,Munkres}.
+Then, Fredman and Tarjan \cite{Fredman} solved the MWPBM problem in $G$ in $O(mn + n^2 \log n)$ time by implementing the Hungarian algorithm using fibonacci heaps.
+Later, other algorithms were developed for bipartite graphs with integer edge weights \cite{Gabow,Orlin}.
+For more discussion, see \cite{Imanparast}.

-\textit{The capacity} of a vertex $v$ is the number of the vertices that can be matched to $v$, denoted by $b(v)$.
-We use $deg(v)$ to refer to the degree of the vertex $v$.
-Given an undirected bipartite graph $G=(A\cup B,E)$, \textit{the b-matching} finds an edge set such that $1\leq deg(v)\leq b(v)$ for all $v \in A\cup B$.
-In many applications the capacities of objects are limited.
-For example, consider a biological pattern $A$, called \textit{the target pattern}, as a set of points.
-When we want to find the target pattern $A$ in other set of points $B$, the number of the points of $A$ matched to each point of $B$ is limited.
-The best known algorithm for the maximum weight b-matching problem has the time complexity of $O(n^3 \log n)$, where $|A|+|B|=n$ and $|E|=m$ \cite{15}.
-In this paper, we present an $O(n^3)$ time algorithm for the maximum weight b-matching problem.
-Our algorithm is an interesting one for example in dense graphs.

-In Section \ref{Preliminaries}, we review the basic Hungarian algorithm and some preliminary definitions.
-In Section \ref{newalgorithms}, we present our new algorithm.
+In many applications, the capacities of objects are limited.
+For example, consider a set of base stations communicating with a set of wireless sensors.
+The aim is to send data gathered by the sensors to the base stations.
+The number of sensors that can communicate with each base station is limited by the finite battery storage capacity of the sensors and the limited capacity of radio links of the base stations.